Nitheesh-S/Nitheesh-S/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on an simple file renaming desktop app with electronjs and react.
+- 🔭 I’m currently working on a simple file renaming desktop app with electronjs and react.
 - 🌱 I’m currently learning NodeJS and React.

 <!--